 The fair value of properties has been determined by an independent valuer who has the appropriate recognised professional qualifications and recent experience in the location and category of the property being valued.
-A portion of the buildings are valued using the direct income approach, which is a market-based evidence approach.
 Given that a range of assumptions are used in determining the fair value of land and buildings associated with the rest home complex, the subjectivity of those assumptions could have significant impact on the profit and fair value.